harvey-glitch/Object-Inspection/README.md

    - Attach the `ObjectInspection` script to the **Main Camera**.
    - Set the layer of the objects you want to inspect to **"Interactable"**.

+## Credits
+Developed by: [Antazo Harvey]

+---

-Feel free to customize and expand this project to suit your needs.
-Happy developing!
+Feel free to modify and expand this template to suit your needs.
+Happy game development!